vitorp/grade_web_api/README.md

   2.5.1

 ## Requirements
-Docker is required to run this project
+Docker and Docker Compose are required to run this project

+## Generating environment

+To build project image run:

+`docker-compose build`

+To generate secret hash for env file run:

+`docker-compose run --entrypoint "/bin/sh -c" web "bundle exec rake secret"`

+And create a .env file with the result from above command in this fashion:

+`DEVISE_SECRET_KEY = [ YOUR_SECRET_KEY_HERE ]`

+To run project, simply run:

+`docker-compose up`

 ## Testing
 The following comand runs rspec inside a docker container: